Pest Control for Roaches

 If, after all this effort, you flip on the switch in your kitchen and behold the skittering of roaches, don't lose hope.
 Many pesticides take at least a week to produce visible results.
 Packaging should also contain helpful information as well.
 Just remember that doing one thing alone will not kick roaches to the curb.
 When you're up against insects that outlasted dinosaurs, you'll need a multi-tiered battle plan.

-For related information on roaches and pesticides, visit the links on the next page.
+For related information on roaches and pesticides, visit the links below.